 The material exhibited gives an indication of the breadth and depth of our collections.

-Recent exhibitions have seen material exhibited on topics related to World War One, Byron and politics, Book illustration and the Battle of Waterloo.
+Recent exhibitions have seen material exhibited on topics related to the bicentenary of the publication of James Parkinson's Essay on the shaking palsy, World War One, and Book illustration.

 When these exhibitions are taken down, we often digitise them to create online exhibitions.